nguyendinhduc/deprecate-gs-device-detection/README.ftl.md

 <#assign project_id="gs-device-detection">
+This guide walks you through the process of using Spring to detect the type of device that is accessing your web site.

 What you'll build
 -----------------

-This guide walks you through the process of using Spring to detect the type of device that is accessing your web site.
+You'll create a Spring MVC application that detects the device viewing and switches views dynamically.

 What you'll need
 ----------------